-Currently we have well over 100 active members and an additional mailing list of hundreds of people whose ages range from their early 20s to those well into their retirement.
-There is always a good mix of ages here!
-We also have a good mix of women and men of all orientations who are single or partnered.
+Currently we have well over 140 active members, an additional mailing list of over 400 people, and nearly 2,000 people following us on social media.
+Member ages range from their early 20s to retirement and beyond.
+Club membership includes a good mix of ages, gender identities, sexualities, LGBTQ+ and allies, and includes singles and those in relationships.
 While our roots began in Northern Virginia, our membership has expanded to include the national capital region and beyond.
 All are welcome and included in our numerous planned activities.

 The 2021 Board of Directors

 Treasurer: Amy B.

 Communications: David O.

 Directors-at-Large: David Hixon, Nader H., and Chris S.